RodrigoQuiroz09/TC2004.1/Face_Alignment/README.md

 With this, there should be no problem in compiling the module’s code.

 Following so, the steps to compile and run the module are the following:
-1. mkdir build (if the folder doesn’t exist)
+1. mkdir build (if the file doesn’t exist)
 2. cd build
 3. cmake ..
 4. cmake — build . —config Release